Monster Cleaning Specialist Wanted

 The van barreled down the highway twenty miles over the speed limit.
 Headlights illuminated the road before us and the midnight sky beyond was filled with stars, but there was no moon to shine down upon the black landscape.
 Sipping on my drink, I let the ice cold cola sit in my mouth for a moment before swallowing.
 My stomach grumbled but I didn’t dare eat anything, not until after.
 The soda was just going to have to do.
 Leaning back, I sipped on my drink as the first screams of the music came blaring over the buzzing speakers.
 I thought that after a month of training, I would feel prepared.
 I didn’t.

-“So fish, ten bucks says you’re going to puke in the first ten minutes.”
+“So Fish, ten bucks says you’re going to puke in the first ten minutes.”
 Josh said from the driver seat.

 I looked over at him, one hand on the steering wheel, the other holding a half smoked cigarette.
 Josh had a wide grin on his scruffy face which showed his three missing molars.
 There was something cruel in his eyes which intensified as he took a long drag on his cigarette.
 He blew the smoke out the window and then turned back to me.